-Are your online classes equivalent to a curriculum?
+Are your eight-week classes equivalent to a curriculum?

 If you are looking for the complete package, we recommend our full-year English program, currently offered for students grades 6th through 12th.
 Our English program works the same as our quarter classes but provides instruction in literature, vocabulary, grammar, and writing.
 Learn more here.

-Are the online classes only for homeschooled students?
+Are the eight-week classes only for homeschooled students?